edwardphill/ranch-hand-app/README.md

 # Ranch Hand

-The farm hand... that won't run away with our daughter!
+The farm hand... that won't run away with your daughter!

 ## Team